 At times, its dangers can also extend to people who live near farms where paraquat is being used, as well as to those who live in residential communities and rural areas.

 Why is paraquat still used?

-Here is a substance that has been banned in several countries, including China, Thailand, the United Kingdom, and European Union nations, among many others.
+Here’s a substance that has been banned in several countries, including China, Thailand, the United Kingdom, and European Union nations.
 And yet, it is still being marketed and used widely by farmers in the United States.

-Around 150 pesticides that the World Health Organization (WHO) considers hazardous are still available for use in the U.S., with 70 of them being banned in at least one country.
+Around 150 pesticides that the World Health Organization (WHO) considers hazardous are still available for use in the U.S. 70 of those were banned in at least one country.

 And while EPA acknowledges the dangers of paraquat, to this day, is still allowing its use countrywide.

-The agency very recently said in a decision that the highly toxic chemical can stay on the market and obviously, environmental groups are not impressed.
+The agency recently said in a decision that the highly toxic chemical can stay on the market.
+Obviously, environmental groups are not impressed.